Skip to main content

 Alcohol, Smoking, and Recreational Drug Use

-Although the legal drinking age in most jurisdictions is 21 years, a conversation about alcohol, smoking, and drug use must begin during adolescence.
+A conversation about alcohol, smoking, and drug use must begin during adolescence.
 Using alcohol and drugs can have an instantaneous effect on blood glucose levels.
 These substances can also adversely impact an individual’s awareness of and capacity to treat a low blood glucose level.

 ALCOHOL AND DIABETES

-Research shows that it takes the liver between one to one-and-a-half hours to process a single drink, and it is during this time that those with diabetes are most at risk for developing low blood glucose levels (Demitz, 2017).
-Consuming two alcoholic drinks prolongs the risk of hypoglycemia for two to three hours, and the more alcoholic drinks consumed, the greater the amount of time one is at risk for hypoglycemia.
+Knowledge that drinking alcohol can be dangerous to those with diabetes may not prevent an adolescent from this activity, particularly in the presence of peers who are drinking.
+It takes the liver between one to one-and-a-half hours to process a single drink, and during this time those with diabetes are most at risk for developing low blood glucose levels.
+Consuming two alcoholic drinks prolongs the risk of hypoglycemia for two to three hours, and the more alcoholic drinks consumed, the greater the amount of time one is at risk for hypoglycemia (UCSF, 2024a).

 Actions to keep safe when drinking include:

-• Since the symptoms of hypoglycemia mimic those of being drunk, always wearing a diabetes ID necklace or bracelet so that, in the event of a hypoglycemic episode, others will not presume the individual is merely drunk.
+• Since the symptoms of hypoglycemia mimic those of being drunk, always wear a diabetes ID necklace or bracelet so that, in the event of a hypoglycemic episode, others will not presume the individual is merely drunk.

 SMOKING AND DIABETES

-Smoking rates are considerably higher among youth with diabetes than among their peers without diabetes (ADA, 2020a).
-Education for adolescents with diabetes regarding smoking includes the fact that nicotine damages small blood vessels and can result in kidney and nerve disease.
+Smoking rates are considerably higher among youth with diabetes than among their peers without diabetes.
+Diabetes education regarding smoking includes the fact that nicotine damages small blood vessels and can result in kidney and nerve disease.
 Smoking also heightens the risk for albuminuria.
+Advising against cigarette smoking also includes advising against the use of e-cigarettes (ADA, 2024a).

 RECREATIONAL DRUGS AND DIABETES